-Founded in 1957, AGF Management Limited (AGF) is a diversified global asset management firm with retail, institutional, alternative and high-net-worth businesses.
+Founded in 1957, AGF Management Limited (AGF) is a diversified global asset management firm with retail, institutional, private capital and high-net-worth businesses.
 As an independent firm, AGF brings a disciplined approach to delivering excellence in investment management and to providing an exceptional client experience.
 AGF's suite of diverse investment solutions extends globally to a wide range of clients, from individual investors and financial advisors to institutions including pension plans, corporate plans, sovereign wealth funds and endowments and foundations.

-AGF has investment operations and client servicing teams on the ground in North America, Europe and Asia.
-With \$43.4 billion in total assets under management as at December 31, 2021, AGF serves more than 800,000 investors.
+AGF has investment operations and client servicing teams on the ground in North America and Europe.
+With over \$40 billion in total assets under management and fee-earning assets as at December 31, 2022, AGF serves more than 800,000 investors.
 AGF trades on the Toronto Stock Exchange ("TSX") under the symbol AGF.B.